 What is the cheapest type of egress window?

-A single-hung window with single-pane glass is typically the cheapest type of egress window.ย
+A single-hung window with single-pane glass is typically the cheapest type of egress window.

 What are the benefits and disadvantages of installing egress windows?

 The biggest benefit of installing an egress window is having an exit if an emergency occurs, such as a fire or flood.
 Egress windows also allow light and airflow into otherwise encased spaces.
-The only disadvantages of egress windows are the financial investment and potential hassle of ensuring your windows are up to code and meet size requirements.
+The only disadvantages of egress windows are the financial investment and potential hassle of ensuring your windows are up to building code requirements and meet size requirements.
 These codes exist for a reason, however, and the financial investment is worth it if the window helps your family in the event of an emergency.

 Our Rating Methodology

-The This Old House Reviews Team backs up our window ratings and recommendations with a detailed rating methodology to objectively score each provider.
+We back up our window ratings and recommendations with a detailed rating methodology to objectively score each provider.
 We conduct research by speaking with company representatives, browsing product selections, analyzing window line specifications, and conducting focus groups and consumer surveys.
-We then score each provider against our review standards for window variety, value, trustworthiness and transparency, window features, and customer service to arrive at a final score on a 5-point rating scale.ย
+We then score each provider against our review standards for window variety, value, trustworthiness and transparency, window features, and customer service to arrive at a final score on a 5-point rating scale.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.